Atrial Fibrillation (AF)

 NICE recommends the ORBIT score

-• But there are no recommendations on using the score to guide to give anticoagulation or not
+• But there are no recommendations on using the score to guide the decision of whether to give anticoagulation or not

-• Clinical judgement should be used, while taking into patient's wishes
+• Clinical judgement should be used, while taking into account the patient's wishes

 1st line for most patients: DOACsDirect oral anticoagulants (apixaban / rivaroxaban / dabigatran / edoxaban)